iReady Test

 The first category of questions we will look at includes three domains catered to the development of early literacy, and only students in K-2 (or those scoring at that level) will encounter such questions on the test.
 A 2nd or 3rd-grader who demonstrates a 3rd-grade reading level will cut short or bypass these questions entirely.

 The first domain is called Phonics, which asks about the sounds of the English language and how they are represented with letters.
 Closely related to that is Phonological Awareness, which includes identifying syllables and the pronunciation of words.
-Finally, there is High-Frequency Words, which focus on the student’s familiarity with the most commonly appearing words in written English.
+Finally, there are High-Frequency Words, which focus on the student’s familiarity with the most commonly appearing words in written English.

-i-Ready Reading: High Frequency Words – Kindergarten
+iReady Reading: High Frequency Words – Kindergarten

 Complete the sentence: